matn7/CS-Notes/src/main/java/basic_java/README.md

 ```

 - Once you have written a class, it's done.
 Never add anything to it after that.
-- No new member variables, no new methods, no new interfaces implemented, No modification.
+- No new member variables, no new methods, no new interfaces implemented, no modification.
-- But other code should be able to use your class in new ways.
+- Other code should be able to use your class in new ways.
 New applications via extension.
 - Inheritance, **template pattern**:
     - If you structure your code into abstract base class, other classes can find
       new way to use it via Inheritance.